vicsz/mla-c01-study-notes/README.md

 - **Use SageMaker Debugger** and **Profiler** to optimize resource usage during training.
 - Compress models using **quantization** or **pruning** to reduce inference costs.
 - Offload preprocessing to **AWS Glue**, **Lambda**, or **Athena** to minimize compute use in training.

+### Securing ML Workloads
+- Use **inter-node encryption** during training to secure data in transit.
+- Run jobs in **network isolation** mode to disable internet access entirely.
+- Deploy SageMaker training and inference within a **private VPC subnet** for full network control.
+- Use **VPC endpoints to S3** to ensure data stays within AWS's network.
+- Apply **IAM roles with least privilege** for access to training data and model artifacts.
+- Use **KMS** to encrypt training data, model outputs, EBS volumes, and logs.
+- Store API keys or secrets in **AWS Secrets Manager** or **SSM Parameter Store**.

+### Improving Model Latency / Startup Time
+- **ModelLoadingWaitTime** indicates how long it takes to load the model container on the endpoint — high values = cold start latency.
+- Use **Provisioned Inference Endpoints** for consistently low latency — keeps containers pre-loaded and ready.
+- Use **Real-Time Inference Endpoints** for general low-latency needs with auto-scaling — but expect cold starts during initial invocation or scaling events.
+- For latency-sensitive production workloads, prefer **Provisioned Inference** over Real-Time Inference to avoid startup delay.
+- Enable **Warm Pools** to reduce container loading time when scaling Real-Time endpoints.
+- Set **buffering to 0** in Firehose/Kinesis to reduce delays in delivering streaming data to endpoints.
+- Keep **training and inference data in the same Region and Availability Zone** to minimize data transfer latency.

 ### Reducing Model Bias
 - Use **SageMaker Clarify** to detect: